 This work was stimulated by discussions with the Canadian Federal/Provincial Polar Bear Technical Committee.
-We thank H.D.
-Cluff, S. Miller, A. Sutherland, J. Tees, G. White and two anonymous reviewers for their comments on earlier drafts.
+We thank S.C.
+Amstrup, H.D.
+Cluff, S. Miller, A. Sutherland, J. Tees, and G. White for their comments on earlier drafts.
 Funding for this work was provided by the Government of the Northwest Territories, Government of Nunavut, and the Natural Sciences and Engineering Research Council of Canada.